VUEngine/VUEngine-Plugins/other/LowBatteryIndicator/readme.md

 CONFIGURATION
 -------------

-See `source/LowBatteryIndicatorConfig.h` for the available macros to configure the position of the low battery indicator on screen, its blinking interval or the interval between power checks.
-Define the desired macro in your game's `config.h` file to override.
+You can set the position of the low battery indicator using the `LowBatteryIndicatorManager::setPosition(u8 x, u8 y)` function, where x and y are columns and rows in tiles, *not* pixel positions.
+Default is 45, 1 (top right corner).

 LICENSE